cmosbeux/Damage/AdvReac_Test/README.md

-# A few hint on the ParticleAdvectorSolver
+# I. A few hint on the ParticleAdvectorSolver

+## Type of particle:

-*Nodal* particles sometimes have problems in 3D, because at the surface velocity may point of of mesh.
+1)*Nodal* particles sometimes have problems in 3D, because at the surface velocity may point of of mesh.
-*Elemental* is more robust in this way but looks bad to the eye *Discontinous Galerkin*: Not exactly DG since the initial location is actually on the gaussian points.
+2)*Elemental* is more robust in this way but looks bad to the eye 3)*Discontinous Galerkin*: Not exactly DG since the initial location is actually on the gaussian points.
-*Integration Point*: No additional benefits
+4)*Integration Point*: No additional benefits

+## A few additional keywords

+`Source Time Correction = Logical True`: when estimating the given source and facing dependencies automatically chooses old time from transient simulation in correct ratio.

-# Simulation Setup
+# II.
+Simulation Setup

 The goal of this test, based on the existing "Advection_Reaction_TestCase" is to test the Semi-Lagrangian solver.